Go Lambda Cleanup

 To start cleaning you must have valid AWS credentials.
 Go-lambda-cleanup utilizes the default AWS Go SDK credentials provider to find AWS credentials.

-The glc clean command will by default retain all $LATEST versions and remove the rest.
+command will by default retain all $LATEST

-If you want to retain $LATEST and the last two versions but remove the remaining versions, simply use the -c flag parameter.
+and the last two versions but remove the remaining versions, simply use the -c

 There is also a dry run option available if you want to get a preview of an actual execution.